On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: The robust isolated calmness of the KKT solution mapping

 Suppose that $x^*$ is a locally optimal solution of (\ref{eq:man-cone}), then $\hat{x}^*$ is a local solution of the equivalent problem (\ref{eq:rn-cone}).
 Thus, for any $d\in T_{x^*}\mathcal{ M }$, by taking $\hat{d}=D\varphi(x^*)d$, we obtain that $Dg(x^*)d=\hat{g}'(\hat{x}^*)\hat{d}$.
 Conversely, for any given $\hat{d}\in \mathbb{R}^n$, $d=(D\varphi(x^*))^{-1}\hat{d}$ is a tangent vector at $x^*$, which ensures that $Dg(x^*)d=\hat{g}'(\hat{x}^*)\hat{d}$.
 Therefore, the M-RCQ (\ref{eq:man-rcq}) holds at $x^*$ if and only if RCQ (\ref{eq:rn-rcq}) holds at $\hat{x}^*$.
 The conclusion is then obtained by the well-known fact \cite{zoweRegularityStabilityMathematical1979} that $\widehat{M}(\hat{x}^*)$ is nonempty, convex, bounded and compact if and only if RCQ (\ref{eq:rn-rcq}) holds at $\hat{x}^*$.

 \begin{remark} By Theorem \ref{thm:man-rcq}, the M-RCQ (\ref{eq:man-rcq}) is a necessary condition for a given stationary point $x^*$ to be the local optimal solution of (\ref{eq:man-cone}).
-This extends the first order necessary condition proposed in \cite[Theorem 4.1]{BH19} for $\mathcal{K}$ being polyhedral to more general manifold constrained optimization. \end{remark}
+This result extends the first-order necessary condition for $\mathcal{K}$ being polyhedral, as proposed in \cite[Theorem 4.1]{BH19}, to a more general context of manifold-constrained optimization. \end{remark}

-The following statement in Theorem \ref{thm:man-srcq} can also be obtained by using the normal coordinate chart, which indicates that M-SRCQ (\ref{eq:man-srcq}) holds at $x^*$ with respect to $y^*$ if and only if SRCQ (\ref{eq:rn-srcq}) holds at $\hat{x}^*$ for $y^*$.
-However, we give a direct proof here, which follows the proof of \cite[Proposition 4.47]{BS13}.
+The statement in Theorem \ref{thm:man-srcq} can also be derived using the normal coordinate chart.
+This is shown by proving that M-SRCQ (\ref{eq:man-srcq}) at $ x^* $ with respect to $ y^* $ is equivalent to SRCQ (\ref{eq:rn-srcq}) at $ \hat{x}^* $ for $ y^* $.
+However, we provide a direct proof here, following the approach in \cite[Proposition 4.47]{BS13}.

 \begin{proposition}[\textbf{Uniqueness of Lagrangian multipliers}] Suppose that $x^*$ is a feasible solution to (\ref{eq:man-cone}) and $M(x^*) \neq \emptyset .$ Let $y^* \in M(x^*) .$ Then, the corresponding multiplier set $M(x^*)$ is a singleton if and only if